umr-ds/DR4DNA/README.md

 While we recommend using external tools to correct single errors and upload the repaired version, using the canvas together with the "_Find incorrect positions_" can be a fast way to find the corrupt packet.
 - "_Download Data_" will download the current data as a bmp file.
 The header data might be changed as the kaitaistruct parser tried to repair certain datapoints to correctly parse the file.
 - "_Show KaitaiStruct" displays a structured view of the bmp file header including the start + end positions for each field.
 - "_Width / Height of the image_" can be used to manually fix the width and height of the image.
 This can be useful if an error corrupted the appropriate fields in the header.
-SAIR-DNA will make sure that the aspect ratio results in all pixels being used (and the length of the file will be correct!)
+DR4DNA will make sure that the aspect ratio results in all pixels being used (and the length of the file will be correct!)
 - "Drag and Drop or Select Files": A partially (manually) repaired file (e.g. using "_Download Data_" and Photoshop) can be uploaded.
 This plugin will then calculate the corrupt packet and error delta and will thus automatically repair the full image.
 - "_Find incorrect positions_": This will calculate the (possibly) corrupt packet(s) based on the marked areas in the canvas.
 Any affected chunk will be tagged accordingly.
 - "_Tag (in)correct columns_": This will tag the incorrect columns, counting any errors in the columns.
 This will give an indication to where inside the packet an error occurred.